Department of Philosophy

 Office Phone: (419) 372-2119

 Fred D. Miller, Jr. came to Bowling Green in 1972 with a specialization in ancient Greek Philosophy, especially Aristotle.
 His other interests include political philosophy, business ethics, metaphysics, and philosophy in science fiction.
-Currently he is the Executive Director of the Social Philosophy and Policy Center which he, along with other members of the Department, founded in 1981.
+He is the former Executive Director of the Social Philosophy and Policy Center which he, along with other members of the Department, founded in 1981.

 Department of Philosophy